MeFisto94/Sargerust/README.md

 Things that still need to be implemented (loosely sorted by priority):
 - Physics
   - WMO streaming
-  - Packets to send moving to the server
 - Third Person Camera Controller
 - Rendering of the terrain material (create a dedicated shader)
 - Entity Component System (hecs?) to keep track of all the gameobjects (moving geometry), especially NPCs